geefr/vsgvr/readme.md

 Issue                        | Status
 -----------------------------|-------
-Segfault on exit             | Only on Linux?
-Lighting isn't correct       | likely due to axes swap in view matrix - Shaders include hardcoded light source, which isn't transformed by the view matrix..
-HMD Tracking is laggy        | Recent improvements, but not perfect.
-Tracking slightly delayed, should switch to explicit frame timings or otherwise fight waitGetPoses..
+Lighting isn't correct       | Fixed, if the latest vsgXchange/lights_experimental work is used Desktop mirror window looks a little different | Will need rework, the desktop view is very basic at the moment

 ## Setup

-If you don't have a headset see here - Force a null driver to allow basic display: https://developer.valvesoftware.com/wiki/SteamVR/steamvr.vrsettings
+If you don't have a headset see here - Force a null driver to allow basic display output: https://developer.valvesoftware.com/wiki/SteamVR/steamvr.vrsettings

-vr folder contains some basic openvr wrappers, pulled from one of my other projects.
-It'll need rework to say the least, should probably be rewritten completely.

 Building requires:
 * cmake > 3.14
-* vulkan sdk/vulkan scene graph
+* vulkan sdk
+* VulkanSceneGraph
-* OpenVR sdk (Included as a submodule in deps)
+* OpenVR sdk (Included as a git submodule)
+* (For model creation) vsgXchange -> As of 2022/02/05 the lights_experimental branch is required

 ```
+git submodule update --init
+mkdir build
+cd build
-cmake -DCMAKE_PREFIX_PATH="VulkanSceneGraph/lib/cmake/vsg/;VulkanSceneGraph/lib/cmake/vsg_glslang"  -DOPENVR_ROOT="/path/to/OpenVR" /path/to/vsg_vr_test
+cmake -DCMAKE_PREFIX_PATH="VulkanSceneGraph/lib/cmake/vsg/;VulkanSceneGraph/lib/cmake/vsg_glslang" ../
 make
 ```